ENDURANCE MODE DLC: SIBERIAN WILDERNESS

-Co-op Endurance adds 19 new Challenges to the 48 available for the single-player mode.
-All single-player Challenges can also be set for co-op, but in co-op each player may only set two challenges.
+Co-op Endurance adds 19 new Challenges.
+Most, though not all, of the single-player Challenges can also be set for co-op, but in co-op each player may only set two challenges.
 Despite this, all four set challenges apply to both players.
 As with single-player, challenges must be completed during a single expedition, and some, after completion, will carry a cool-down period.
 Additionally, a Challenge that has been chosen by your partner will be unavailable to select.

 Thirteen of the new challenges will unlock a Trophy or Achievement upon completion.
 Again, it's important to bear in mind that, in order for the associated Trophy/Achievement to unlock, the corresponding challenge must be set before starting the expedition.
 As all Challenges apply to both players, Trophies will unlock for both, regardless of who set the corresponding Challenge.

 Additionally, the requirements listed for the Trophies and Achievements on their respective platforms can be very misleading, and—in some cases—downright incorrect.
 Always follow the requirements listed for the Challenges themselves, and you'll still get your Trophies.
 The in-game Challenge requirements are listed below.

 As in the single-player guide, the Challenges are organised by the number of Credits earned for completing them.
 I've also included some tips for those that aren't self-explanatory.